vespinola/attentive-ios-sdk/README.md

 ## Installation and Example of calling the SDK trigger function

-The attentive-mobile-sdk is available through [CocoaPods](https://cocoapods.org).
+The attentive-ios-sdk is available through [CocoaPods](https://cocoapods.org).
 To install the SDK in a separate project using Cocoapods, simply run:

 ```
-> pod install attentive-mobile-sdk
+> pod install attentive-ios-sdk
 ```

 Additionally, if a new version of the SDK is available, it can be updated using:

 ```
-> pod update attentive-mobile-sdk
+> pod update attentive-ios-sdk
 ```

 To make the SDK available, you need to import the header file after installing the SDK:

 ```
-#import "attentive_mobile_sdk/attentive-mobile-sdk-umbrella.h"
+#import "attentive_ios_sdk/attentive-ios-sdk-umbrella.h"
 ```

 The SDK can then be initialized and called for a specific company domain and app user: